 Hazards and Risks Existing Control Measures Risk Level (Very High, High, Medium, Low) Further Actions √/X (If √ See Actions) Pickup / leaving the school. has been cascaded to parents.
-Parents are asked to not congregate in the playground for longer that 5minutes before the designated school finish time for their child (if more than one child is to be picked up parents will be able to remain in the playground/pick-up point keeping 2m away from others); Finish times have been staggered for each class in order to prevent large numbers of parents in the playground/on school grounds; Finish times are designed to enable one group of parents and students to leave the site before the next group arrive; Varying exit points are designed to enable one group of parents and students to leave the site before the next group arrive; Parents are reminded to leave the site once their children have been collected; Only one parent/guardian per child is permitted on site; Leaving the school: Pupils will be collected in the playground by their parent; Parents/Guardians are NOT permitted to enter the school buildings; Exit doors are held open, reducing the number of occupants touching the doors; Students are reminded to wash hands as they leave the school building; Help is available for children and young people who have trouble cleaning their hands independently;
+Parents are asked to not congregate in the playground for longer that 5minutes before the designated school finish time for their child (if more than one child is to be picked up parents will be able to remain in the playground/pick-up point keeping 2m away from others); Finish times have been staggered for each class in order to prevent large numbers of parents in the playground/on school grounds; Finish times are designed to enable one group of parents and students to leave the site before the next group arrive; Varying exit points are designed to enable one group of parents and students to leave the site before the next group arrive; Parents are reminded to leave the site once their children have been collected; Only one parent/guardian per child is permitted on site; Pupils will be collected in the playground by their parent; Parents/Guardians are NOT permitted to enter the school buildings; Exit doors are held open, reducing the number of occupants touching the doors; Students are reminded to wash hands as they leave the school building; Help is available for children and young people who have trouble cleaning their hands independently;

 Hazards and Risks Existing Control Measures Risk Level (Very High, High, Medium, Low) Further Actions √/X (If √ See Actions) Hand washing demonstrations have been provided to students on how to adequately wash their hands; Good hand washing signage to instruct students how to do this effectively is displayed.
 4. Spread/contraction of COVID-19 due to lack of social distancing measures during the school day including: • Classroom use / activities • Use of the Library There will be no assembly of more than 15 students.
 Early years: The timetable has been reviewed to decide which lessons or activities can be delivered to reduce movement around the school; Areas will be sectioned off to reduce the sharing of resources All other classroom controls are the same as primary below.
 Social story sent home to explain what school will look like.
 Pupils not allowed to enter Library- Staff to collect books to be kept within bubble.
 Books to be returned to Library by staff by Thursday pm each week and no books to be taken out until the following Monday.
-(Allowing 72 hours) Primary: Pupils are kept in normal classes as they cannot socially distance themselves at all times; There will be 4 bubbles: Year R, Year 1/2, Year 3/4, Year 5/6.
-The year groups will not interact with other year groups within the school; Hand washing is completed on entrance to the class and between specific activities; medium
+(Allowing 72 hours) Primary: Pupils are kept in their bubbles as they cannot socially distance themselves at all times; Members of staff will wear masks when walking around the school and in communal areas and in their classroom should they wish.
+There will be 4 bubbles: Year R, Year 1/2, Year 3/4, Year 5/6.
+The year groups will not interact with other year medium